mo0rti/rijks-museum/README.md

 <h1 align="center"> Rijks Museum Sample Project </h1>

-Flow can emit the data asynchronously(like streams) which can be transformed and collected as Live Data to implement MVVM.
+This project demonstrated a list of information related to an artist wth the help of Rijks Museum apis.
-This project demonstrated the implementation of MVVM with Flow and coroutines to implement unit testing for multiple flow emissions.
+The implementation are based on MVVM with Flow and coroutines to implement unit testing for multiple flow emissions.

 Structure
 ---------